SharePoint/sp-dev-provisioning-templates/tenant/WorkAtContoso/README.md

 # Work @ Contoso

-This template demonstrates how a typical work oriented hub site could look like in SharePoint Online.
+This template demonstrates how a typical work-oriented hub site could look like in SharePoint Online.
 It is designed to aggregate content and news from the associated site collections to show all relevant information from a single location.

 ![Work at Contoso top pic](./top-work-at-contoso.png)